top of page

 Small business owner thinking about growth.

 With the algorithm, the economy, AI, and your own actions sometimes against you, running a small service business can make you feel like giving up if you didn't already know where you make a difference.
-But, trying to keep going with a family who drives you nuts adds a whole other layer to the difficulty.
+But trying to keep going with a family that drives you nuts adds a whole other layer to the difficulty.

 Nope!!!